fostermadeco/genly/README.md

 genly composer [...]
 ```

-For example, `composer install --no-dev --no-scripts --classmap-authoritative` will be run in the `web` container.
+For example, `genly composer install --no-dev --no-scripts --classmap-authoritative` will run `composer install --no-dev --no-scripts --classmap-authoritative` in the `web` container.

 ```bash
 genly npm [...]
 ```

-For example, `npm install` will be run in the `node` container.
+For example, `genly npm install` will run `npm install` in the `node` container.

 With Webpack and BrowserSync configured correctly, `genly npm run watch` can even be run, with live-reloading available at https://sync.example.test.